recepyalcinkaya/recepyalcinkaya.github.io/_projects/1_traffic_sign.md

 category: Featured ADAS Projects
 ---

-Real-time detection and classification of traffic signs, specifically optimized for distorted or partially obscured signs in dynamic environments.
+Real-time detection and classification of traffic signs in dynamic environments.

 Powered by custom-trained YOLO deep learning models.
 Successfully deployed on edge hardware (Raspberry Pi 5) to ensure high-speed inference without relying on cloud processing, allowing the vehicle to adapt to road rules instantly.